57blocks/website-article/articles/How to Migrate an Ethereum Protocol to Solana Contracts (Part 1)/README.md

 From this comparison, a clear pattern emerges: Ethereum development supports ideas like inheritance and extension (e.g., inheriting OpenZeppelin contracts), while Solana development supports composition and interaction (via CPI with on-chain SPL programs).

 We recommend that newcomers to Solana use the Anchor framework whenever possible.
-Unlike Ethereum's Hardhat/Foundry, which focuses on the external development flow (tests, deployment, scripting), Anchor does more than help you test or deploy programs.
-Anchor actually affects how program code is written and runs.
+Unlike Ethereum's Hardhat/Foundry, which focuses on the external development flow (tests, deployment, scripting), Anchor affects how program code is written and runs.
 Its Macros and constraints dramatically simplify the process of writing Solana programs by handling a lot of tedious and error-prone low-level safety checks and data serialization.
 If you master Anchor, you'll master efficient, safe business logic on Solana.

 ## Solana Development Best Practices